iExecBlockchainComputing/documentation-tools/overview/helloWorld/5-suprise.md

 > Reading 🕒 4 mins

 Congrats on making it this far!
-If you've successfully protect a Data with DataProtector and deployed an iExec application.
+You have successfully protected data with DataProtector and deployed an iExec application.

-It's time to celebrate, the last step to do is :
+It's time to celebrate, the last step to do is:

 - Complete the quest using the button below to show off your achievement (we will just check if you created a Protected Data and an iExec application)
 - Fill in the feedback form to help us improve the journey.

-You're now eligible for our special raffle 300$ exclusively for early testers of the Hello World journey.
+You're now eligible for our special raffle $300 exclusively for early testers of the Hello World journey.

 <div class="grid">